gkvong/YouTube-Downloader/README.md

 ```

 ## Usage
 Enter each YouTube/SoundCloud link on a new line in *songs.txt* and save the file.
 A sample *songs.txt* file is included.
-If the links are bookmarked on Google Chrome, you can open bookmark manager to simply copy and paste the links.
+If your links are bookmarked on Google Chrome, you can open bookmark manager to simply copy and paste the links into *songs.txt*.

-To download the links in the *songs.txt* file, run the *dl.py* python script:
+To download the links in *songs.txt*, run the *dl.py* python script:
 ```
 python dl.py
 ```